aimagelab/MAD/README.md

   <img src="imgs/MAD_method.png" alt="Overview of the proposed inference-time pipeline (left) and its pseudo-code (right)" style="width: 100%;">
 </p>
 <p align="center">
-  Overview of the proposed inference-time pipeline (left) and its pseudo-code (right)
+  Overview of the proposed inference-time pipeline (left) and its pseudo-code (right).
 </p>

 ## Installation
-This is the list of python packages that we need to run inference
+This is the list of python packages that we need to run inference:
 ```console
 conda create --name mad python=3.11.7
 pip install -r requirements.txt